Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

    1. RLC is not a breaking change, but Modular is.
 1. Adding new client
    1. Migrate from single-client to multi-client.
-   1. Adding new client to existing multi-client.
 1. Adding new api version
    1. Migrate from single-api to multi-api.
-   1. Adding new api version to existing multi-api.
 1. Commonly used models.
 1. Codegen related questions.
    1. use subpath export in our own code, [example link](https://github.com/qiaozha/azure-sdk-for-js/commit/7c32e2855988ed89309ca995de19a44d1d27511a)